Dall4s63/maths_sheets/README.md

 - Some exponential plotting questions are in `exp_graphs`.
 - Exact trig ratios from other exact trig ratios are in `trig_exact_from_exact`.
-- Conversion from gradient-intercept to general form for line equations is in `grad_int_to_general`.
+- Conversion from gradient-intercept to and from general form for line equations is in `grad_int_to_general`.
   These questions can also be used for graphing lines.

 ## Planned Sheet Ideas